Case Reflections

 Through these reflections, I explore how creativity becomes dialogue —

-between image and emotion, therapist and client, self and healing.
+between image and emotion, process and reflection, self and healing.

 • Shared Light: Remembering a Teacher Through Art